 The second bar chart displays for each resource/location the percentage of products that have Actual Stock within one of the four categories: Too Much, Within Target, Service Risk, Too Little.
 The colors and meanings of these categories are explained here.
 This bar chart helps you to see quickly at which resource/location there are a lot of products that fall within a certain category.
 Please note that this chart is only visible when you have Actual Stock data.

 The table displays the detailed calculated and actual stock data per resource/location/product.
 The first X columns display the data for the current (scenario) data.
 After that, the columns for the actual data are displayed.
 The last column displays the Unit of Measurement (UOM) for that line in the table.

-- Scenario Work in Progress - (if considered in your configuration) This equals the average demand times the process time.
+Scenario Work in Progress - This equals the average demand times the process time.

-- Scenario In-Transit - (if considered in your configuration) The amount of stock that is on its way to the resource/location.
+Scenario In-Transit - The amount of stock that is on its way to the resource/location.